How To Optimise Header Tags for SEO

 For example, in one paragraph, you could have an h2 header tag followed by an h3 tag and multiple h4 tags.

-Next, in a new topic paragraph, you could have another h2 header tag followed by an h3 tag and h5 tag.
+Next, in a new topic paragraph, you could have another h2 header tag followed by nested h3 and h5 tags.

 So, ideally, you should have the HTML tags for ecommerce organised by their content, relevance and importance.